ripred/Smooth/README.md

 # Smooth
 Keep smooth running averages without using arrays!
+No arrays, No Looping, Fast and Constant Time regardless of the sample window size!
 The sample size is adjustable at runtime.
 Additionally the average is available and accurate even before N samples have been received.

 ```
 #include <Arduino.h>